rowanmanning/rowanmanning.com/content/weeknotes/2/index.md

   * We're locked down again.
 We didn't really do much leading up to it, but on Friday we did walk to borough market (which is all still open for takeaway).
 I got a cinnamon bun, which I've been really craving for weeks.
 I thought having one would fix the craving but now I want more.

   * Occasionally I get far too into a song and it's pretty much all I listen to for a week or more.
 Right now that song is Islands in the Stream by Dolly Parton and Kenny Rogers.
-I think it might be that my subconcious mind is still sad we didn't get a Dolly Parton remix of Old Town Road.
+I think it might be that my subconscious mind is still sad we didn't get a Dolly Parton remix of Old Town Road.

     {{< song "4dqEzdFAYkj1rjYLVDuTlN" "Islands in the Stream by Dolly Parton and Kenny Rogers" >}}